sheri0441/loopStudio/README.md

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

-## How I have build it
+## How I build it

-I have used Reactjs and SCSS to build this project for practice purposes.
+I only use HTML and CSS even for mobile toggle button but design change little bit because of zero js code.